PotCoin Hits Market Cap of $266,122.06 (POT)

-PotCoin (POT) traded up 59.3% against the dollar during the one day period ending at 13:00 PM Eastern on March 10th.
-Over the last seven days, PotCoin has traded up 110.1% against the dollar.
-One PotCoin coin can currently be bought for about $0.0007 or 0.00000001 BTC on cryptocurrency exchanges.
-PotCoin has a market capitalization of $266,122.06 and $77.13 worth of PotCoin was traded on exchanges in the last day.
+PotCoin (POT) traded 71% lower against the dollar during the one day period ending at 8:00 AM Eastern on March 17th.
+In the last seven days, PotCoin has traded up 390.5% against the dollar.
+PotCoin has a market capitalization of $266,122.06 and $298.94 worth of PotCoin was traded on exchanges in the last 24 hours.
+One PotCoin coin can now be bought for about $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.

 - MegaCoin (MEC) traded 2.2% lower against the dollar and now trades at $4.30 or 0.00015776 BTC.